tbrowder/Raku-Lint/README.md

 DESCRIPTION
 ===========

+This module is a simple checker of Raku source code to detect common coding errors (file scopenonly at present).
+Its advantage over the compiler is that it checks every line rather than bailing out after finding the first error.
+It can be very useful innporting Perl code to Raku, and it may eventually be using some code from **Larry Wall**'s and **Bruce Gray**'s old conversion programs.

 The module includes the executable Raku program `raku-lint`.
 Its use is shown by executing it with no arguments, e.g.,